Next steps for students

 Self-placements can be used to meet the community-engaged learning requirement for your course only if you meet the following criteria:

-1. Have a PRE-EXISTING volunteer relationship with a non-profit or government organization
+1. Have a PRE-EXISTING relationship with a non-profit or government organization

 2. The nature of your community engagement work aligns with the learning goals of your course